Menthol

 190 IBS patients (Rome IV) at 4 Netherlands hospitals.
 Randomized to small-intestinal-release PO 182 mg, ileocolonic-release PO 182 mg, or placebo for 8 weeks.

-Primary endpoint (≥30% abdominal pain response per FDA criteria) NOT MET for either formulation — challenging earlier optimism.
-However, secondary outcomes of abdominal pain (P=0.016), discomfort (P=0.020), and IBS severity (P=0.020) WERE improved by small-intestinal PO.
-Mixed results: large rigorous trial showing more modest effect size than meta-analyses suggested.
-This is the trial that prompted Ingrosso 2022 to update meta-analysis with caveats — current view is moderate but real benefit, less dramatic than originally suggested.
+Primary endpoint (≥30% abdominal pain response per FDA criteria) not MET for either formulation — challenging earlier optimism.
+However, secondary outcomes of abdominal pain (P=0.016), discomfort (P=0.020), and IBS severity (P=0.020) were improved by small-intestinal PO.
+Mixed results: large rigorous trial showing more modest effect size than pooled analyses suggested.
+This is the trial that prompted to update pooled analysis with caveats — current view is moderate but real benefit, less dramatic than originally suggested.

 Side effects and drug interactions